1.The University or XJTLU is Xi’an Jiaotong-Liverpool University.

 6.A desk copy is a copy of the mandatory/optional textbook that is provided by Library to the module lecturerfree of charge.

-7.A DLTC is a departmental, school or centre learning and teaching committee.
+7.A SLTC is a school/academy or centre learning and teaching committee.

 8.A Module Leader/Convenor is the academic staff member responsible for determining if a textbook is mandatory, optional or reference.